Kidney Transplant package: US $ 17,000 – $ 60,000

 After you get your new kidney, you should be extra careful to maintain a healthy lifestyle, so that the new kidney can function properly and give you many years of use.
 A healthy transplanted kidney can last from 8 to 25 years.

-Do not miss the follow-up appointments with your doctor to evaluate any
+- Do not miss the follow-up appointments with your doctor to evaluate any signs of rejection.

 Benefits of Renal Transplantation